jtalib-UM/soil_moisture_regrid_UM/README.md

 # Contact
 These scripts will not be updated regularly.
 If you have any questions, please feel free to contact Joshua Talib at jostal@ceh.ac.uk.

+# Acknowledgements
+This work was supported by the Natural Environment Research Council as part of the NC-international programme (NE/X006247/1) delivering National Capability.
+Additionally, we would like to thank Dr. Fran Morris (University of Oxford) and Dr. Helen Burns (Centre for Environmental Modelling And Computation, University of Leeds) for their discussions whilst developing model set-up.